 - It is stable: anyone who has used this drone will easily note hos stable its videos are and it is able to handle strong winds better than many other drones of its class.

-- It has a fairly camera: which can help you to take some aerial photographs.
+- It has a fairly good camera: which can help you to take some aerial photographs.

-- It is easy to use: this is because it has a FPV feature.
+- It is easy to use: this is because it has an FPV feature.

-- It fancy: this drone’s design is something close to that of a Sci-Fi movie and the pair of goggles completes its fanciness.
+- It’s fancy: this drone’s design is something close to that of a Sci-Fi movie and the pair of goggles completes its fanciness.

 - It is quite costly: since it is more of a recreational drone, its $100 price tag is quite high.